-From Jennifer Lawrence’s widow who suffers from sex addiction to Robert de Niro who has OCD and gambling issues, this is a fascinating movie which was directed by David O Russell after he chose the project due to his own son’s bipolar diagnosis.
+From Jennifer Lawrence’s widow who suffers from sex to Robert de Niro who has OCD and gambling issues, this is a fascinating movie which was directed by David O Russell after he chose the project due to his own son’s bipolar diagnosis.
 Despite the troubling subject matter, this movie has a feel-good vibe without ever compromising on its realism.

 Infinitely Polar Bear

 Infinitely Polar Bear may not be one of the best known movies out there, but it has the distinction of being based on fact.
 Inspired by events during the childhood of the director, stars big Hollywood names Zoe Saldana and Mark Ruffalo, and shows viewers an intimate insight into family life when the father has bipolar disorder which is so severe that he’s unable to work.
 One of the most heart-breaking aspects of this story is that it’s clear that the father loves his family but simply can’t do right by them because of his mental illness.
 It’s sure to resound with sufferers everywhere.